sakshiP-27/Ecommerce_project/docs/install_guide.md

 1. Confirm you’re in the repo root (you should see `src/`, `docker-compose.yml`, `requirements.txt`).
 2. Confirm the two pickle files exist under `src/models/`.
-3. Don’t retrain inside the dashboard — it only reads saved artifacts.
+3. Don’t retrain inside the dashboard, it only reads saved artifacts.